Craeckie/SMSGateway/README.md

 # SMSGateway

+This project is in Alpha stage, so expect bugs.
+Pull requests welcome!

 The following instructions apply to a Raspberry PI running Ubuntu, but it should work similarly on other Linux distributions and platforms.
-Some commands mmight require to be invoked with `sudo`.
+Some commands might require to be invoked with `sudo`.

 ## Configuration
 ```bash